 As a MAT leader who has followed this five-step process, you now know what you want to achieve, your data status quo, how to close the gap and what tools and systems you need to be able to compare the data across all your schools and reduce silos.

 It is now time to take this knowledge and put it all in place to improve Data Management.

 Many MATs and schools will outsource this to an independent ICT Project Manager who is solely focused on delivering the project and has a wealth of experience which can facilitate a smooth implementation phase.

 It is all very well having a copious amount of data, but it is fundamental that the data can be interrogated, insights gained, and decisions made and implemented.
 For a MAT it is key to be able to compare and contrast school’s data across the Trust and that a single intelligence solution can aid understanding and data usage correctly so that education is enhanced.

 If you would like to hear more about Questa, our data analytics tool developed specially for MATs and schools, please visit our website www.novatia.com/home-questa.

 Alternatively, if you would like help with your data vision, audit and strategy, please email us on email@example.com or call the team 01962 832632

 Like to learn more?
-Jan Harrison will be running a FREE webinar ''Data Management – are you using your data to its full potential', on Tuesday 2 June 2020 12.15-12.45.
-For further details, as well as how to sign up, click here.
+Jan Harrison has made a FREE webinar ''Data Management – are you using your data to its full potential."
+For further details and the recording click here.